LLM Memory Calculator

 Mixtral 8x7B - Mixture of Experts Architecture

-47B total parameters but only 13B active per token, efficient inference
+47B total parameters using MoE architecture but only 13B active per token for efficient inference

 FP16 Inference